Return fraud: Types

 Return policies have historically served as the primary way for retailers to combat return fraud and abuse; the challenge is keeping policies from being overly restrictive or inconsistently interpreted, both of which may discourage loyal customers and affect purchases.
 Automated solutions have also been developed to help combat return fraud and abuse, including software programs that detect such behavior and help retailers determine whether a return is valid.

 Wardrobing

 Wardrobing, purchasing merchandise for short-term use with the intent to return the item, has been described by industry advocates as a form of return fraud.
 Wardrobing is a form of return fraud where an item is purchased, used, and then returned to the store for a refund.

-It is most often done with expensive clothing - hence the name - but the practice is also common with tools, electronics, and even computers.
-To prevent this practice, some stores make certain items, such as wedding dresses or Christmas decorations, unreturnable.
-Some observers classify wardrobing as a form of shoplifting.
+Wardrobing is most often done with expensive clothing, hence the name.
+Customers purchase the clothing, wear it with the price tags and if necessary the ink tag, but then return the used item demanding a product return refund of some sort.
+This type of retail fraud may be a social phenomenon, for example when the customer wants to wear stylish outfits.
+This type of return fraud is also common with tools, electronics, and even computers.
+To prevent this practice, some stores make certain items unreturnable, or place conspicuous tags on clothing while prohibiting returns once those tags are removed.

+Responses

+Some stores automatically flag a customer who returns over a certain number of items within a set amount of time.
+When available, footage of the flagged customer may be reviewed by the retailer's loss prevention department for evidence of unlawful activity.

+Where store credit is given without a receipt, the credit may be "section limited".
+For example, if someone returns children's clothing without a receipt, they may be given a credit valid only for children's clothing.

+Some stores apply unique serial numbers to their items, embedded into a bar code or hidden elsewhere on the item.
+If a serial number on an item to be returned does not match the serial number associated with the sale, the retailer can refuse the refund.